RitvarsZ/laravel-xhgui/README.md

 ```

 For example, `DefaultProfileEnabler` enables the profiler on every request.
-In order to customize when the profiler runs, you can replace it with a class that extends `\Ritvarsz\LaravelXhgui\Support\SerializeableClosure`
+In order to customize when the profiler runs, you can replace it with a class that extends `\Ritvarsz\LaravelXhgui\Support\SerializableClosure`
 This can be usesful to profile only some requests.

 ```php